 What’s the point of a pop-up?

-The whole point of a pop-up is to deliver a very strong call to action.
+The whole point of a pop-up is to deliver a very strong call to action (you can read more about crafting the perfect CTA here).
 That means telling people exactly what their next step should be - browsing a particular collection, adding something to their cart, or most often joining your email list.

 And the thing is, pop-up windows work wonders

 Some of the evidence is showing that pop-ups are almost a miracle cure for low engagement.
 Compared to sidebar opt-in forms, for example, one test showed pop-ups rose email collection rates by 1,375%.
 Collecting email addresses is a critical step in running effective email marketing campaigns and getting customers to come back or refer their friends.

 You can learn a lot about your customers from pop-ups, and you can message them differently.
 For example, you could: